 - In order to receive this price, growers have to pay to become certified, join a co-op, agree to standard practices on use of fertilisers/pesticides, and pay coffee labourers fairly

-Unfortunately, this system fails for many reasons which you can read about here and here The most pressing, however, is that Fairtrade certification doesn’t remove slavery from the supply chain.
-This is mainly due to poor monitoring which is, I would argue, one of the most vital parts of operating a successful certification system.
+Unfortunately, this system can fail for reasons which you can read about here and here The most pressing, however, is that Fairtrade certification doesn’t guarantee a removal of slavery from the supply chain.
+This is mainly due to poor monitoring which is a vital part of operating a certification system.

 The reason this isn’t more well known?
 Fairtrade has some really strong marketing out there, even I didn’t know much about this before I started looking into it, although I’m not a huge coffee drinker so it wasn’t a massive part of my day to day life.